suzaku-io/boopickle/README.md

 }
 ```

-This would be very tedious, which is practically all serialization libraries use either reflection or macros to automate this task.
-Because BooPickle
+This would be very tedious, which is why practically all serialization libraries use either reflection or macros to automate this task.
+BooPickle
-is fully compatible with Scala.js, reflection is not possible, leaving macros.
+being fully compatible with Scala.js, reflection is not an option, so macros it is.
 Programming macros in Scala is quite difficult, because it's a very
-recent addition to Scala compiler and the documentation tends to be terse and somewhat cryptic.
+recent addition to the Scala compiler and the documentation tends to be terse and somewhat cryptic.
 Also many examples found in the net are already
 obsolete or wrong if you use Scala 2.11.
-Best course of action is typically to look at existing macro code and try to deduce that's going on.
+Best course of action is to look at existing macro code and try to deduce what's going on.
 Both
 uPickle and Prickle provided good base for BooPickle's macros.

-The macro-generated picklers are provided by a separate trait to make sure it's the last resort compiler turns to.
+The macro-generated picklers are provided by a separate trait to make sure they are the last resort the compiler turns to.

 ```scala
 object Pickler extends TuplePicklers with MaterializePicklerFallback { ... }